 - The new lender will pay your old creditors directly

-Finally, remember to stay on top of your payments after consolidation.
+Finally, remember to stay on top of your payments

 While unsecured personal loans are one option, individuals with debt can also use existing assets as collateral for a secured loan which might enable them to secure more favorable terms and rates.

 People can opt to get an unsecured loan